iB) 2008 Jamie Stewart

 On your way back to the car, after retracing your steps through Armentrout Preserve, extend the hike through the beautiful meadow loops on the Whitpain Township public property.

-This is one of my favorite hikes to do with friends on a Saturday and perfect for anyone who wants to begin the weekend by spending a few hours outside.
-Starting and ending in Ambler on a Saturday during farmer’s market season means you’ll have the chance to hit up the market after your hike (at about 8 miles, you’ll have earned yourself some coffee and baked goods).
-It’s a moderate hike beside the Wissahickon Creek that will take you through the riparian forests, meadows, early-successional woodlands, and wetlands of the Green Ribbon Trail and Crossways Preserve.
+This is one of my favorite hikes to do on a Saturday (or any day!) and perfect for anyone who wants to begin the weekend by spending a few hours outside.
+Starting and ending in Ambler means you’ll have the chance to hit up one of my favorite coffee shops, Backyard Beans, either before or after your hike (at about 8 miles, you’ll have earned yourself some coffee and baked goods).
+It’s a moderate hike beside the Wissahickon Creek and will take you through the riparian forests, meadows, early-successional woodlands, and wetlands of the Green Ribbon Trail and Crossways Preserve.
+The trails are mostly natural (dirt, mowed grass, lots of roots and rocks!), but with some paved and crushed stone sections.

 Margaret Rohde, Conservation Manager